balopat/skaffold/docs/content/en/docs/references/cli/_index.md

-      --rpc-http-port int           tcp port to expose event REST API over HTTP (default 50052) --rpc-port int                tcp port to expose event API (default 50051) --skip-tests                  Whether to skip the tests after building --tail                        Stream logs from deployed objects (default true) --toot                        Emit a terminal beep after the deploy is complete --trigger string              How are changes detected? (polling, manual or notify) (default "polling") -w, --watch-image strings         Choose which artifacts to watch.
+      --rpc-http-port int           tcp port to expose event REST API over HTTP (default 50052) --rpc-port int                tcp port to expose event API (default 50051) --skip-tests                  Whether to skip the tests after building --sync-trigger string         How are changes detected? (polling, notify, manual, or api) (default "polling") --tail                        Stream logs from deployed objects (default true) --toot                        Emit a terminal beep after the deploy is complete -w, --watch-image strings         Choose which artifacts to watch.
 Artifacts with image names that contain the expression will be watched only.
 Default is to watch sources for all artifacts
   -i, --watch-poll-interval int     Interval (in ms) between two checks for file changes (default 1000)